-"Dad was depressed", Alyson explains.
-"On top of the new diagnoses he also had angina, diabetes, mobility problems and bleeds behind the eye.
+"Dad was depressed," Rhonda explains.
+"On top of the new diagnoses he also had angina. diabetes, mobility problems and bleeds behind the eye.
 Different consultants were dealing with him and it felt like no-one was looking at dad as an individual and co-ordinating his care."

-This frustration continued when Albert was discharged.
-Alyson works as chief executive of the national body for technology enabled care services, yet her father was offered no telecare or digital tools to support him at home.
+This frustration continued when Albert was discharged because he wasn't offered telecare or digital tools to support him at home.

-"All we got was an assessment for adaptions; physical things like grab rails.
-I knew there were lots of technology that could help dad and us as a family", Alyson comments.
+"All we got was an assessment for adaptations; physical things like grab rails.
+I knew there were lots of technology that could help dad and us as a family," says Rhonda.
 "But I also knew that kit on its own wasn't going to work."